mapbender/mapbender/docs/sources/custom-source-frontend.md

 - `featureInfoEnabled()`: Indicates whether this source supports feature info requests.
 Default: false.
-Note that for sources that support a `GetFeatureInfo` request, there is an intermediate abstract class `GetFeatureInfoSource` that handles genertaing the url and downloading the result
+Note that for sources that support a `GetFeatureInfo` request, there is an intermediate abstract class `GetFeatureInfoSource` that handles generating the url and downloading the result
 - `loadFeatureInfo(mapModel, x, y, options): [?string, Promise<string>]`: Called when a feature info request is triggered for this source.
    The `mapModel` is the current map model, `x` and `y` are the pixel coordinates of the click event, and `options` contains the maxCount or the iframe injection script for feature info highlighting.
 You need to return an array with the (optional)